durian888/python_lesson_fake_data/07-defensive.md

 	artifical data becomes a valuable asset as it can be used to repeatedly validate a program as it evolves over time.

-1.  *Test with simplified data.*
+2.  *Test with simplified data or conditions*
-    Before doing statistics on a real data set, we should try calculating statistics for a single record, for two identical records,
-    for two records whose values are one step apart, or for some other case where we can calculate the right answer by hand.
+    Before doing statistics on a complete real data set, we may do analysis with reduced data sets calculating for examples statistics for a single record, for two identical records, for two records whose values are one step apart, or for some other case where we can calculate the right answer by hand.

-2.  *Test a simplified case.*
+    If our program is designed to to perform simulations, during program validation we should start by simulating simple systems so it is easier to confirm valid simulation output.
+As confidence grows in the program, the complexity of the simulations may be increased.
-    If our program is supposed to simulate magnetic eddies in rapidly-rotating blobs of supercooled helium, our first test should be a blob of helium that isn't rotating, and isn't being subjected to any external electromagnetic fields.
+    So if our program is supposed to simulate magnetic eddies in rapidly-rotating blobs of supercooled helium, our first test should be a blob of helium that isn't rotating, and isn't being subjected to any external electromagnetic fields.
-    Similarly,
-    if we're looking at the effects of climate change on speciation, our first test should hold temperature, precipitation, and other factors constant.
+    Similarly, if we're looking at the effects of climate change on speciation, our first test should hold temperature, precipitation, and other factors constant.

 3.  *Compare to an oracle.*